-Ubuntu 20.04 Essentials is designed to provide detailed information on the installation, use and administration of the Ubuntu 20.04 distribution.
-For beginners, the book covers topics such as operating system installation, the basics of the GNOME desktop environment, configuring email and web servers and installing packages and system updates.
-Additional installation topics such as dual booting with Microsoft Windows are also covered, together with all important security topics such as configuring a firewall and user and group administration.
+Ubuntu 22.04 Essentials is intended to provide detailed information on the installation, use, and administration of the Ubuntu distribution.
+For beginners, the book covers topics such as operating system installation, the basics of the GNOME desktop environment, configuring email and web servers, and installing packages and system updates.
+Additional installation topics, such as dual booting with Microsoft Windows, are also covered, together with all important security topics, such as configuring a firewall and user and group administration.

-Ubuntu, in common with Linux in general, has two types of user account, one being a standard user account with restricted access to many of the administrative files and features of the operating system, and the other a superuser (root) account with elevated privileges.
-Typically, a user can gain root access either by logging in as the root user, or using the su – command and entering the root password.
+Ubuntu, in common with Linux in general, has two types of user accounts, one being a standard user account with restricted access to many of the administrative files and features of the operating system and the other a superuser (root) account with elevated privileges.
+Typically, a user can gain root access either by logging in as the root user or using the su – command and entering the root password.
 In the following example, a user is gaining root access via the su – command:

 Note that the command prompt for a regular user ends with a $ sign while the root user has a # character.
-When working with the command-line, this is a useful indication as to whether or not you are currently issuing commands as the root user.
+When working with the command line, this is a useful indication of whether you are currently issuing commands as the root user.

 Using sudo, a single command requiring root privileges may be executed by a non-root user.
 Consider the following attempt to update the operating system with the latest patches and packages:

-Optionally, user accounts may be configured so that they have access to root level privileges.
-Instead of using the su – command to first gain root access, user accounts with administration privileges are able to run otherwise restricted commands using sudo.
+Optionally, user accounts may be configured so that they have access to root-level privileges.
+Instead of using the su – command to first gain root access, user accounts with administrative privileges are able to run otherwise restricted commands using sudo: